max-talanov/1/AI_Neurotechnologies_bla_bla_bla_course/IM.md

 	IN [the context of the system]
 	DURING [the context time].

-Now we call it **IFR-1**.
+Now we call it **IFR-1** and it stands for version 1 of high level view IFR.

 ## Design

-The design is the "find the solution" phase that in case of inventions/innovations should lead to the early, in fact as early as possible prototype to validate the solution.
+The design of the "find the solution" phase that in case of inventions/innovations should lead to the early, in fact as early as possible prototype to validate the solution.

 ### High level design